BenWeekes/agora-heygen-ten/react/README.md

 ## Troubleshooting

 - If you encounter audio permission issues, ensure your browser has microphone access
-- If the avatar doesn't load, check your Trulience configuration and network connection
+- If the avatar doesn't load, check your Agora configuration and network connection
 - For connection issues, verify your Agora App ID and token configuration

 ## License